top of page

 Transition Navigator

-Jodee obtained her Bachelor’s degree in Criminal Justice from Ferris State University.
-She is currently working on a Master’s degree in Criminal Justice and a Master’s degree in Law Enforcement Intelligence Analysis from Michigan State University.
+Jodee obtained her Bachelor’s degree in Criminal Justice from Ferris State University and her Masters of Science in Criminal Justice and a Masters of Science in Law Enforcement Intelligence Analysis from Michigan State University.

 Jodee has previous experience working with at-risk youth and has worked with teenagers and young adults who are working to gain their independence.
 Jodee has also worked with youth who have aged out of the system.
 She has experience teaching youth life skills and obtaining the needed skills to reach their goals.